WRU boss Walker expresses remorse over scandal

 Welsh Rugby Union acting chief executive Nigel Walker has expressed "remorse" over the body's handling of allegations of sexism and misogyny.

-He admitted the governing body had "fallen short" in standards and its credibility was at an "all-time low".
+He admitted that the WRU had "fallen short" in standards and its credibility was at an "all-time low".

 Walker, a former Wales international, has taken over as acting CEO after Steve Phillips resigned on Sunday.